 Cruises to Panama Canal

 Construction on the Panama Canal, begun by France and finished by the USA, was completed in 1914.
 It was created to allow ships to pass from the Pacific to Atlantic Oceans, via the Caribbean Sea, without having to make the long sail rounding Cape Horn on the southern tip of South America.
 In all it cut over 7,000 miles off the trip!
-The canal not only revolutionized sea trade and travel, but made possible Panama Canal cruising encompassing the Americas and the Caribbean Islands.
+The canal not only revolutionized sea trade and travel, but made possible Panama Canal cruises encompassing the Americas and the Caribbean Islands.

 Cruises through Panama Canal: Eastwards and Westwards